cristian-corbalan/404-not-found/README.md

 This repository consists in the creation of a 404 error page.
 This is built with HTML and CSS, it is a simple project, but it helped me to practice my skills.

-You can see the result in your browser by downloading the code from this repository and opening the **index.html** file
+You can see the result in [this link](https://cristian-corbalan.github.io/404-not-found/) or in your browser by downloading the code from this repository and opening the **index.html** file

 ### Built With